Pineville, Louisiana

 Pineville is a city in Rapides Parish, Louisiana, United States.
-It is located across the Red River from the larger Alexandria.
-Pineville is hence part of the Alexandria Metropolitan Statistical Area.
+It is located across the Red River from the larger Alexandria, and is part of the Alexandria Metropolitan Statistical Area.
 The population was 14,555 at the 2010 census.
 It had been 13,829 in 2000; population hence grew by 5 percent over the preceding decade.

 The Central Louisiana State Hospital, the Pinecrest Supports and Services Center, the Huey P. Long Memorial Hospital (closed), the Alexandria Veterans Administration Medical Center, and the Alexandria National Cemetery are all located in Pineville.
 The city is also home to several large non-government employers including Baker Manufacturing, Procter & Gamble, and Crest Industries.

-Original LSU in Pineville
+History

 Louisiana State University was founded by the Louisiana General Assembly in 1853.
 It was founded under the name Louisiana State Seminary of Learning & Military Academy and was located near Pineville.
 The first academic session began on January 2, 1860, with General William Tecumseh Sherman of Ohio as superintendent.

+Pineville was historically a "dry" city, with no alcohol legally available in the community.
+In a referendum held in the 1980s, voters continued to support a ban on alcohol.
+Mayor Clarence Fields, who took office in 1999, supported holding another referendum to permit the sale of liquor in restaurants.
+In a special election in 2013, voters approved liquor sales in restaurants.